 “Great work, Eisu!
 Keep it up, Fumiko!”
 Lucille stood at the window of her lunar command-tower with her hands on her hips.
 Outside, two enormous legs hopped toward each other across the moon’s dusty surface.
-Each leg was 500 meters tall and each muscle group was a different color, like an anatomical diagram.
-Squinting, Lucille saw each color was made of robotic arms, legs, and torsos guided by accompanying heads.
-Thousands of robot-pilots approximated human gait to guide the legs together.
+Each leg was 500 meters tall, and each muscle group was a different color like an anatomical diagram.
+Squinting, Lucille saw each color was made of robotic limbs and torsos guided by accompanying heads.
+Thousands of robot-pilots approximated human gait to guide the giant legs together.
 “Now!”

 The thighs conjoined along the groin.
 The pilots readjusted and the legs stood strong.
 In the command-tower, Charlie ashed his cockroach.
 “Lucille, we’ve never combined so many robots at once.
 I’m impressed.”

 Daisuke sighed and wheeled back from the window.
 “It’s an impressive training-exercise—nothing more.
-The fully-combined Zephyr is a glorified org-chart, a cute mnemonic to help pilots find their superiors in crises.”
+The fully-combined Zephyr is a glorified org-chart, a cute mnemonic to help pilots find their superiors during a crisis.”

 “Daisuke, you know my pilots have no superior.”
 Lucille spoke into her microphone: “Alright, everyone, keep steady while we put ourselves together!”